lyteword/chspurgeon-tod/volume-7/psalm-143.md

 The morning is the season in which David desires to hear the voice of the lovingkindness of the Lord.
 The morning is a season often mentioned by him, and as a time of devotion is much prized by him.
 "My voice shalt thou hear in the morning, O LORD; in the morning will I direct my prayer unto thee, and will look up": Ps 5:3. *Cause me to hear thy lovingkindness in the morning*: let it engage my thoughts and affections.
 It is well to have a subject like this to occupy our waking thoughts, and to take hold of our first desires.
 If other thoughts get into our hearts in the morning, we may not be able to turn them out all the day.
 Prayer and praise, reading and meditation, will be sweet with such a subject occupying and influencing our minds.
 They will be exercises of cheerfulness, freedom, and blessedness.
 Cause me to hear this voice.
 It speaks every morning, but many ears are deaf to it.
 But while others are indifferent to it, cause me to hear it; let me not lose the opportunity: waken my ear morning by morning, so that I may hail the season and enjoy the privilege.
 And when the morning of eternity shall come, "cause me to hear the voice of thy lovingkindness" welcoming me to its joys.— *W. Abbot, in "The Baptist Messenger,"* 1870.

 **Verse 8.** *Cause me to know the way wherein I should walk.* The whole valley is surrounded by ranges of regal crags; but the mountain of the Gemmi, apparently absolutely inaccessible, is the last point to which you would turn for an outlet.
 A side gorge that sweeps up to the glaciers and snowy pyramids flashing upon you in the opposite direction is the route which you suppose your guide is going to take; and visions of pedestrians perilously scaling icy precipices, or struggling up to the middle through ridges of snow, begin to surround you, as the prospect of your own experience in this day's expedition.
-So convinced was I that the path *must* go in that direction, that I took a short cut, which I conceived would bring me again into the mule path at a point under the glaciers; but after scaling precipices and getting lost in a wood of firs in the valley, I was glad to rejoin my friend with the guide, and to clamber on in pure ignorance and wonder...Now what a striking symbol is this of things that sometimes take place in our spiritual pilgrimage.
+So convinced was I that the path *must* go in that direction, that I took a short cut, which I conceived would bring me again into the mule path at a point under the glaciers; but after scaling precipices and getting lost in a wood of firs in the valley, I was glad to rejoin my friend with the guide, and to clamber on in pure ignorance and wonder...
+Now what a striking symbol is this of things that sometimes take place in our spiritual pilgrimage.
 We are often brought to a stand, hedged up and hemmed in by the providence of God so that there seems no way out.
 A man is sometimes thrown into difficulties in which he sits down beginning to despair, and says to himself, "Well, this time it is all over with me"; like Sterne's starling, or, worse, like Bunyan's man in the cage, he says, "I cannot get out."
 Then when God has drawn him from all self confidence and self resource, a door opens in the wall and he rises up, and walks at liberty, praising God.— *George Barrell Cheerer,* 1807-.

 **Verses 8-10.** After thou hast prayed, observe what God doth towards thee; especially how lie doth guide thy feet and heart after prayer; there is much in that.
 That which was the spirit of supplication in a man when he prayed, rests upon him as the spirit of obedience in his course.
 That dependence which he hath upon God for the mercy he seeks for is a special motive and means to keep him fearful of offending, and diligent in duty.
 He looks to his paths, and endeavours to behave himself as becomes a suitor, as well as to pray as a suitor.
 David walked by this principle when he said (Ps 66:18), "If I regard iniquity in my heart, the Lord will not hear me"; that consideration still came in as a curb unto sin.
 Therefore David, in these verses, when he was to pray, even as for his life, for deliverance from his enemies, he specially prays God to direct him and keep him, that he might not sin against him; for he knew that by sinning he should enervate and spoil all his prayers.
 He cries not only *"Hear me speedily"*, but also, *"Cause me to know the way wherein I should walk; teach me to do thy will."* This he especially prays for, more than for deliverance, for else he knew God would not hear him.
 Therefore when thou art in treaty with God for any mercy, observe, doth God still after praying keep thee in a more obedient frame of spirit?
 If so, it is a sign he intends to answer thee.
 The same is true when he keeps thee from using ill means, etc. When he meant to give David the kingdom, he kept him innocent, and made his heart tender, so that it smote him but for cutting off the lap of Saul's garment.— *Thomas Goodwin.*